Lovely, spacious country house set in 5 acres of private grounds on the edge of beautiful, hilltop town with all amenities including 8 restaurants.

 15 - 20 minutes walk into the village.

 Monflanquin is an old bastide town with winding streets and fabulous views.
+It is included within “Les Plus Beaux Villages de France” - an association of France’s 153 most beautiful and historic villages and small towns.
 All amenities in the village including large supermarket, cafés, restaurants, bakeries.
 Traditional street market every Thursday morning.

-The Dordogne area of France is one of the most beautiful and one of the most popular.
+The Dordogne and Let et Garonne area of France is one of the most beautiful and one of the most popular.
 Lovely countryside interspersed with medieval, bastide towns and fairytale châteaux rise from the morning mist.

 Its a great region for food lovers; all the Perigordian specialities such as Foie Gras, confit d'oie and canard, mushrooms of all types are in abundance.